 By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 Mandelbrot fractal.
-Computer-generated fractal derived from the Mandelbrot Set.
+Computer-generated image derived from a Mandelbrot Set.
 Fractal geometry is used to derive complex shapes as are often found in nature.
 The Mandelbrot Set, named after the mathematician Benoit B. Mandelbrot, is a group of complex numbers plotted using their real and imaginary parts as coordinates.
 Complex patterns are produced by a series of repeated mathematical operations or mappings.
-Fractals are used to create models for real-world non-linear phenomena such as stock market prices, plant growth, the erosion of coastlines and fluid turbulence.
+Generated on a computer screen, fractals are used to create models for real-world non-linear phenomena such as stock market prices, plant growth, the erosion of coastlines and fluid turbulence.

 Model release not required.
 Property release not required.